spectrum-finance/ergo-dex/protocols/LqMiningSimple.md

 | `epoch`            | `Int`       | Index of the epoch being compounded                           |

 _Notes_:
-* `maxRoundingError` can be estimated as 'meanNumberOfParticipants' * 'epochNum'.
-Since the exact number of participants is difficult to predict in advance, it is better to choose a larger value, but it should be << 'programBudget' / 'epochNum'.
-If the `maxRoundingError` value is too small, the **LM program may break**, and if the value is too large, the **distribution of rewards may be incorrect**!
+* `maxRoundingError` can be estimated as `meanNumberOfParticipants * epochNum` .
+Since the exact number of participants is difficult to predict in advance,
+* it is better to choose a larger value, but it should be << `programBudget / epochNum` .
+If the `maxRoundingError` value is too small, the **LM program may break**,
+* and if the value is too large, the **distribution of rewards may be incorrect**!
 * `execBudget` is **not necessary** for Self-Hosted LM Pool
 * `epoch` **indexing starts from 1**